 When my father called in the middle of the afternoon on a weekday, I assumed something terrible had happened.

 Fortunately, it wasn’t bad news.
 “Lauren, we sold the house…and to some really nice lesbians,” my dad told me with pride.
 “One of them is a detective!”
 Naturally, I booked the first flight home—in part, to explain to him why telling the story that way wasn’t as progressive as he thought and, in part, to go through my childhood belongings.
 Not that I thought I would be nostalgic about all that crap.
-I live in a tiny New York City apartment in 2017.
+I live in a tiny New York City apartment.
 My memorizes are exclusively of the TimeHop variety.
 And indeed, when I arrived at my childhood home and rifled through my baby clothes and toys, I felt nothing.
 Until I came across my parents’ old love letters.
 There, I felt my first pang of nostalgia.

 The term nostalgia was coined in 1688 by Johannes Hoffer, a Swiss doctor who defined it as a “neurological disease of essentially demonic cause.”
 By the 19th and 20th centuries, nostalgia continued to be negatively associated with “immigrant psychosis,” and “mentally repressive compulsive disorder,” until Constantine Sedikides, a psychologist at Southampton University, pioneered a new field of study over a decade research that said otherwise and concluded nostalgia is essentially healthy.
 But is it evolving?
 Am I less likely to feel nostalgic than my parents, and one day when my kids go through their childhood possessions, will they care even less than I do?
 Modern experts are not sure.